coffeebank/coffee-maubot/urlpreview/README.md

 ## Config

+- `ext_enabled` - Change which data sources to use for meta tags (last in array takes priority)
 - `max_links` - Change how many links you'd like to process per message.
 1-3 is recommended.
 - `max_image_embed` - Change the maximum image width displayed in the embed.
 300 is recommended.
 - `no_results_react` - Adds a reaction emoji to the message to show that no results were returned.
 Put `''` to disable.